-Of course we haven’t given up on these methods but, in today’s world of large, extended networks, high capacity data storage and even cloud computing, it has been necessary to adopt new and different approaches to the subject of computer forensic examination.
+Of course, we haven’t given up on these methods but, in today’s world of large, extended networks, high capacity data storage and even cloud computing, it has been necessary to adopt new and different approaches to the subject of computer forensic examination.
 New tools and methodologies have been developed and are constantly being reviewed.

-Live forensics can be described as that methodology which is used to capture data into a forensic image whilst the target system is still running normally.
+Live forensics can be described as that methodology that is used to capture data into a forensic image whilst the target system is still running normally.
 It has to be understood that dealing with live forensics is going to alter some parts of the original media but, we are aware of this and can ensure that disruption is kept to a minimum.
 The ACPO Guidelines state, ‘Computer forensic investigators may be able to, in certain circumstances, glean further evidence from a machine whilst it is still in its running or ‘live’, state.
-Information available includes network connectivity details and volatile (non-persistent) memory-resident data.
+The information available includes network connectivity details and volatile (non-persistent) memory-resident data.
 Caution must be taken to avoid unnecessary changes to evidence’.

 In circumstances where a person finds it necessary to access original data held on a computer or on storage media, that person must be competent to do so and be able to give evidence explaining the relevance and the implications of their actions.

-It is possible to capture an image of what is in a computers memory.
+It is possible to capture an image of what is in a computer’s memory.
 Available tools will analyse this image, allow the investigator to conduct searches and produce the results in a format that can be read by the investigator in the same manner as the image of a hard drive or other media.
 Much valuable information can be found in the memory.
-It is good to remember that the memory will contain information which is the most up to date to be processed.
+It is good to remember that the memory will contain information that is the most up to date to be processed.